zkutasi/homelab/selfhost/clasp/README.md

 ## Notable comments

 - At least node:20 was required, earlier ones could not login
-- There is an bigger ongoing change for clasp 3.0, but that one is in Alpha now (2025-07), so be sure to read the readme for the 2.5.0 version (lates of date)
+- There is an bigger ongoing change for clasp 3.0, but that one is in Alpha now (2025-07), so be sure to read the readme for the 2.5.0 version (latest of date)
 - The file `.clasprc.json` is created in the container user's home folder, which is `/root`, so this is why the config folder is mounted into this one, to get access to this generated file.